tom171296/BlogNet/_drafts/2025-09-01-provenance-and-attestation.md

 2. **Implement provenance generation**: Use the `actions/attest-build-provenance` action in your GitHub workflows.
 3. **Adopt attestation**: Start with keyless signing using OIDC.
 4. **Educate your team**: Make sure everyone understands the importance of supply chain security.

-## Next Steps: Verifying Provenance as a Consumer
-As a consumer, you should verify the provenance and attestation of any software you use.
-This ensures that the software was built securely and has not been tampered with.
-In my next blog post, I'll cover how to set up verification in your deployment process.

-TODO Sneak peek: Verifying provenance can be done using the GitHub CLI

-👉 In my next blog post, I’ll go deeper into integrating verification into your deployment pipeline — so that unsigned or invalid artifacts never make it to production.